-- Participating in an extensive study conducted by the Federal Emergency Management Agency by performing an assessment on the Authority and particularly the airport to determine its suitability and potential future usage as a National Disaster Center to stage resources for the east coast of the USA. - Working with the NC Rail Division, G&O Railways, Norfolk Southern, and Spirit AeroSystems on an ongoing project to bring affordable rail service to the Authority. - Working in conjunction with the local Rural Planning Organization and local units of government, the Authority has several projects that have been requested for consideration in the State Transportation Improvement Program.
-The primary potential future project would be a hangar complex capable of supporting a maintenance, repair, and overhaul operation such as North State Aviation.
+- Participating in an extensive study conducted by the Federal Emergency Management Agency by performing an assessment on the Authority and particularly the airport to determine its suitability and potential future usage as a National Disaster Center to stage resources for the east coast of the USA. - Working with the NC Rail Division, G&O Railways, Norfolk Southern, and Spirit AeroSystems to simplify logistical issues for rail transportation to the North Carolina State Ports Authority.
+The Authority and Spirit continue to work together for use of air transportation of Spirit components to France. - Supporting the military by providing training facilities for multiple branches of our Armed Services.